Kidney Failure Risk Equation (KFRE) Calculator

 About the Kidney Failure Risk Equation (KFRE) Calculator

 The Kidney Failure Risk Equation (KFRE) estimates the risk of treated kidney failure over 2 and 5 years for people with chronic kidney disease.
-The 4-variable model uses age, sex, eGFR, and urine albumin-to-creatinine ratio (ACR) to frame progression risk rather than relying only on the current eGFR value.
+The 4-variable model uses age, sex, eGFR, and urine albumin-to-creatinine ratio (ACR) to frame progression risk rather than relying only on the baseline eGFR value entered on the page.

 That makes the page useful as a worksheet for comparing patients who may share a similar CKD stage but have very different albuminuria patterns and long-term risk.
 The KDIGO stage and heatmap are shown alongside the KFRE result so the estimate can be read in broader CKD context.